 What Is Tubulovillous Adenoma?

-A tubulovillous adenoma is a colon polyp made up of both tube-shaped (tubular) and finger-like (villous) glandular cells.
-It develops on the lining of the colon, is not yet cancerous, but carries a significant risk of turning into colorectal cancer over time.
+A tubulovillous adenoma is a tubiform (tube-shaped) and villiform (finger-shaped) cell polyp of the colon.
+It develops on the colon mucous and is not yet cancerous, but is linked to a great likelihood of developing into colorectal cancer with the passage of time.
 It is coded under ICD-10 as D12.6.

 Common Causes and Risk Factors